 The Masoala Peninsula supports the largest area of lowland rainforest in Madagascar, and the greatest number of species.
 The mountain and valley cloaked primary forest borders the Bay of Antongil and is home to several rare birds and the last refuge of the red-ruffed lemur, one of the country's largest primates.

-It might be one of the smallest parks in Zambia, but Kasanka is packed full of different habitats with miombo woodland, riverine forest and papyrus swamps being just a few.
-It also has lakes, lagoons, plains, dambos and marshes.
-Picturesque and peaceful, the birdlife here is exceptional.
+It might be one of Zambia's smallest parks, but Kasanka is packed full of different habitats with miombo woodland, riverine forest and papyrus swamps being just a few.
+Picturesque and peaceful, the birdlife here is exceptional and each year the park plays host to the migration of over ten million bats.

 Daraina is one of the most important sites in Madagascar.
 Home to the golden-crowned sifaka - one of the world’s rarest primates - the area is a mosaic of rolling hills covered with patches of deciduous and semi-evergreen forest and is one of richest and most ecologically sensitive areas in the north.